THE BIG PICTURE

 - Introduce the genre, story line and any spelling pattern or vocabulary that you want to focus on

 - The children brainstorm their ideas.
 I write their responses on the board.

-- Number, outline or draw the 5 sections on the board.
+- Show the 5 sections on the board.
 Briefly, explain each section.

 - Write out how many sentences each grade level should generally write.

 - Hand out lined writing paper and pens.

 - Explain section one.
 Give the children time to write.
 Set aside one section of the board to write a model story for the small children or struggling writers to copy (if they need it).

 - Explain section two.
 Give the children time to write.

 - Explain section three.
 Give the children time to write.

 - Explain section four.
 Give the children time to write.